HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 The Web App Manifest file is a JSON file that contains information about the application itself.
 Among the data that is present in the key-value pairs is information relevant to display, promote and integrate the app into the host OS.

-Keeping the web app’s manifest up to date is essential to take advantage of advanced discoverability through online repositories, submissions to application stores, and more recently, a way to tap into advanced capabilities like share target and file handling for your app.
-Cutting edge work on [enabling Widgets based on PWA technology](https://github.com/aarongustafson/pwa-widgets#how-widgets-are-represented-in-these-apis) is also being based on definitions in the manifest, proving the versatility of the file itself for advanced platform integration even further.
+Keeping the web app’s manifest fully authored is essential to take advantage of advanced discoverability through online repositories, submissions to application stores, and more recently, a way to tap into advanced capabilities like share target and file handling for your app.
+Cutting edge work to [enable Widgets based on PWA technology](https://github.com/aarongustafson/pwa-widgets#how-widgets-are-represented-in-these-apis) is also being rooted in the manifest, proving the versatility of the file itself for advanced platform integration even further.

 {{ figure_markup(
   caption="Percent of manifest files parseable (desktop)",